IARCbioinfo/needlestack/README.md

 - Genome annotation : the yellow blocks represent exons, the variant position is highlighted in red.
 The annotation is represented only if the variant is not in an intergenic region.
 - Zoom-out on the genome annotation : representation of the whole gene whose name is on the right side of the gene annotation.
 The annotation is represented only if the variant is not in an intergenic region.
 A red vertical line shows the position of the variant.
 - Genomic axis corresponding to the previous genome annotation.
 A red vertical line shows the position of the variant.

+By default, when using matched tumor/normal (tn_pairs option), needlestack will produce pdf plots of regressions only for somatic variants and without the alignment plots; when not, needlestack will produce them for all variants and without the alignment plots.

 ### Notes